 Short and Sweet.

 That’s the best way to sum up Spring in Malta.
 With sea temperatures at 17°C most would consider this a tad bit too cold for a swim.
-Although there’s nothing stopping you…
+Of course, there’s nothing stopping you…

 if you can handle it.

-Day temperatures during April and May are gorgeously pleasant, averaging between 20°C and 24°C.
+Day temperatures during April and May are blissfully pleasant, averaging between 20°C and 24°C.

 If I learnt anything living in Malta, and more so during ‘Rona is: The island is anything but 50 shades of blue.
 There is so much to do outside of swimming season.
 Sure, the beauty of the Med appeals but in the words of the popular Instagram hashtag: Malta is more

 April and May is the best time to visit for a picnic, mid-summer strolls or simply lazing in the sun.
 Moreover, fruit and in particular strawberries are ripe and ready for the taking.
-Spring is when you’ll experience the Strawberry Festival (Festa Frawli) in Mgarr.
+Spring is when you can experience the Strawberry Festival (Festa Frawli) in Mgarr.

 June – September (Summer)